 Withdrawal and Tuition Refunds

 SDI is subject to, and must abide by, the refund policies of any branch, agency, or department of the federal government with which it is associated or affiliated.
 In the event of a conflict between SDI’s Refund Policy and the refund policy of an affiliated federal branch, agency, or department, the federal policy may supersede that of the Institute.
 If a student is withdrawn and returns within 180 days of the withdrawal date, the terms of the Enrollment Agreement will be reinstated.
 Refunds are calculated based on the last date of attendance based on academic-related activities.
 If a refund is due, it will be issued within 30 days of the date of determination of the withdrawal.
 Academic-related activities include:

 - Submission of assignment

 - Course-related discussions

-- Taking and/or submission of exam or quiz
+- Taking and/or submission of exam, quiz, or other assessment

 - Any other activity that is categorized as “academically related”